Crew: Rachel (& Richard Pennell)

 Thanks Mom for all the years of always saving the newspaper clippings at first for yourself and then for me.

-William Albert Keech, M. D.
+Keech: William Albert, M. D.

 Bill Keech was born June 5, 1920 in North Bay, Ontario.
 He was the son of Lester William Keech (WW1) and grandson of Jane McNamara.
 After he graduated from North Bay Collegiate, he married Iola Grace Berry, December 2, 1939, who became a Registered Nurse.